 If you leave, or opt out after three months, and have not met the two-year vesting period, you will normally be able to take a refund of your contributions.
 There will be a deduction for tax.
-Your administering authority must pay the refund five years after the date you left the Scheme, or by age 75 if earlier.
+The council must pay you a refund five years after the date you left the Scheme, or by age 75 if earlier.